 - Interested in uKit?
 Check out the website here (opens in new tab)

 These features don't always have the power you'll see elsewhere, and for instance the blog and web store are more suitable for novices and home users than demanding businesses.
 But uKit recognizes this in its low prices, which offer some real value.

-We're a little tired of web hosts asking for our name, address, phone number and who-knows-what-else just for the privilege of signing up to their service, so it's good to see uKit taking a more relaxed approach.
+The interface is very easy to navigate and also not as “uptight” as other website builders.
+It becomes redundant when web hosts ask for name, address, phone number and everything else when you sign up to their service.
+It's good to see uKit taking a more relaxed approach.
 Enter your email address, password, and the website immediately logs you in and kicks off the setup process.
-It couldn't be much easier.
+It couldn't be easier.